 # Recommendation Addressed to

 1 That practitioners are reminded of their responsibility to ensure that a MARAC referral is submitted when professional judgement identifies the need.
-Work undertaken whilst this review has been ongoing to remind all Practitioners that as the contracted service for DA in East Sussex, they have a responsibility to take action, inform the referrer of their professional judgement and their intention to submit a MARAC referral.
-CGL
+Work undertaken whilst this review has been ongoing to remind all Practitioners that as the contracted service for domestic abuse in East Sussex, they have a responsibility to take action, inform the referrer of their professional judgement and their intention to submit a MARAC referral.
+CGL East Sussex Domestic Abuse Service

 10 That if patients disclose any history of domestic abuse this should be re-examined at each patient contact to assess risk.
 East Sussex Healthcare Trust (ESHT)

-17 That the CSP ensures that the nature and impact of ‘cuckooing’ is understood and recognised across organisations representing the multi-agency safeguarding network (Safeguarding Adults Board and East Sussex Safeguarding Children’s Partnership).
-East Sussex Safer Communities Partnership
+17 That the CSP ensure that the nature and impact of ‘cuckooing’ is understood and recognised across organisations representing the multi-agency safeguarding network (Safeguarding Adults Board and East Sussex Safeguarding Children’s Partnership).
+East Sussex Safer Communities Partnership (ESSCP)

 3 ASCH finalise the legal advice so that they are clear on whether a record can be created if the alleged perpetrator is not known to ASC.
 East Sussex Adult Social Care and Health (ASCH)